Analysis | Trump says he didn’t want to spark panic. But he’s running on fear.

 Speaking to reporters for weeks afterward, however, Trump repeatedly played down the threat, suggesting that it was not much more dangerous than the seasonal flu.

 For instance, on Feb.
-26, Trump said: “This is a flu.
+26, Trump said, “This is a flu.
 This is like a flu.”

-And on March 14, he said: “You know, we have flu in our country that kills, on average, 36,000 people a year — 36,000 people.
+And on March 14, he said, “You know, we have flu in our country that kills, on average, 36,000 people a year — 36,000 people.
 And, you know, that’s something that we’re not talking about.
-But as of this moment, we’ve lost 50 [from coronavirus].”
+But as of this moment, we’ve lost 50” from the coronavirus.

 A cynic might suggest that Trump wanted to keep things calm because he was concerned that a plunging stock market would harm his chances for reelection.
 But let’s lay that aside for the moment and consider Trump’s explanation that he does not want to create panic.